DJUserkent/SuiteCRM_UI___Contacts-selection_with_less_clicks/README.md

 ------------------------------------

-Without this plugin, the user is forced to Search for Contacts to add, at bottom of page:
+Without this plugin, the user must Search for Contacts to add, at bottom of page:  and the bad thing is that the search is of ALL contacts in the database!
+Which means tha the user is forced to type in not just a few characters of the first and last name - but the whole strings - to avoid matching many contacts that are not relevant.

 ![Screenshot](screenshot_without_the_plugin.png)